We’re hiring a Senior Public Interest Lawyer

 - Membership in or eligibility for membership in the Law Society of British Columbia;

-- A minimum of three years’ experience practicing administrative, human rights, constitutional, and/or regulatory law.
-Litigation experience and a strong interest in social justice and energy regulation are necessary;
+- A minimum of seven years’ experience practicing administrative, human rights, constitutional, and/or regulatory law;

 - Experience advocating with supportive community organizations on behalf of or working with individuals who experience poverty or other forms of marginalization; and